8thlight/machine-learning/README.md

 1. Ensure you have written appropriate tests and they are passing.
 1. Ensure the code passes the style guide conventions.

-Update the `requirements.txt` file using the following command from the main directory:
+If some dependencies were added, update the `Pipfile.lock` file
+using:
 ```bash
 make lock
 ```